Top Five Best Monitors for Graphic Design

 This monitor offers more than enough compatibility with other devices through DisplayPort, HDMI and USB connections, Thunderbolt 3 connectivity, and an audio line.

-Frizenasya’s illustration in Amadine on Dell UltraSharp U2720Q.
+Olha Voronova’s illustration in Amadine on Dell UltraSharp U2723QE.

-If you’d rather not aim for the top of the price range, you might consider the BenQ PD3200U, a strong contender for graphic design work.
+If you’d rather not aim for the top of the price range, you might consider the BenQ PD3205U, a strong contender for graphic design work.
 This monitor features high color accuracy, supporting Rec.
-709 and sRGB and includes dual view capability, similar to the Samsung.
+709 and 99% sRGB and includes dual view capability, similar to the Samsung.
 It has three display modes that are ideal for a range of tasks: darkroom, CAD/CAM and animation.
-Another nice feature is the monitor can tilt 90 degrees, making it versatile for many types of design.

 The matte anti-glare finish is helpful, and the display has adjustable settings for brightness, contrast, sharpness and color temperature.
 To sum it up, the BenQ is a great value, as it meets a designer’s practical needs and is priced under 500 USD, making it the top pick for those on a budget.

-Olha Voronova’s illustration in Amadine on BenQ PD3200U.
+Olha Voronova’s illustration in Amadine on BenQ PD3205U.

-The 22″ ASUS ProArt monitor is the best choice for video and photo editing.
-Like most of the options listed, it offers 4k resolution and a color gamut of 100% sRGB and 99% Adobe RGB for beautiful color clarity that enhances the detail level of designs.
+The 27″ ASUS ProArt monitor is the best choice for video and photo editing.
+Like most of the options listed, it offers 4k resolution and a color gamut of 100% sRGB and 100% Rec.
+709 for beautiful color clarity that enhances the detail level of designs.
 The 400 nit peak brightness is more than enough for designers to be able to view accurately in any light.
-The monitor can connect with devices through micro HDMI or USB-C cables.
+The monitor can connect with devices through Mini DisplayPort, DisplayPort, HDMI, Dual-Link DVI-D, audio input, headphone jack, and four USB 3.0 ports.

 The ASUS has an ergonomic stand that can swivel or pivot, and the height is adjustable.
 As any designer can relate, these features certainly add to the comfort of a screen.